Handsomeprogrammerx/Plants-caretaker/README.md

 # Plants-caretaker
-This system integrates an NPK sensor, a humidity and temperature sensor (DHT), a soil moisture sensor, water pumps, and a light-dependent resistor (LDR) to monitor vital parameters for plant health.
+This system integrates an NPK sensor, a humidity and temperature sensor (DHT), a soil moisture sensor, water pumps, a light-dependent resistor (LDR), and arduino UNO R3 to monitor vital parameters for plant health.
 The pumps automatically dispense water or liquid nutrients when sensor readings reach predefined thresholds.
 # Highlight skills

 -Logic debugging: Integrated all modules to working properly together with a slick code.